Top

 To William Hodgkins, 15th October 1938; from F.H., Worth Matravers, Dorset … Another bit of news is that Peep Bowes only daughter has been married… As Alice was supposed to have artistic leanings I sent her a picture – or rather an auto-lithograph, a new process which a group of 20 artists, myself included, has just produced & exhibited at the Leicester Galleries with very great success.
 My lithograph was one among a set chosen by the Brit: Museum.
 I find it interesting & remunerative as a side line to my other work.

-Written by Jonathan Godoerham & Richard Wolfe.
+Written by Jonathan Gooderham & Richard Wolfe.

 Published by Contemporary Lithographs Ltd, London 1938